 Smartphones continue to improve, allowing people to rely on them more and more for their photography and videography needs.
 With smartphone technology is catching up to that of professional digital cameras, too, and as camera sensors have improved, so has video capability, which now offers up to 4K resolution.

-Whether you’re capturing your family vacation or working on a film project, you don’t want your video to look shaky and unstable.
+Whether you’re capturing your family vacation or working on a film project, you don’t want your videos to look shaky and unstable.
 By simply holding your iPhone with your bare hands, you risk having a trembling, difficult-to-watch video.
 The fix?
 An iPhone stabilizer.

 There are all different kinds of stabilizers that can be used to get a broad range of shots.
-A gimbal is a common type of iPhone stabilizer, giving the operator the freedom of handheld shooting while still preventing camera shake and vibration.
+A gimbal is a common type of stabilizer, giving the operator the freedom of handheld shooting while still preventing camera shake and vibration.
 Gimbals are powered by brushless motors, keeping the camera level even as the operator moves it.
-Even if you’re moving quickly, an iPhone gimbal stabilizer will prevent bumpy shots.
+Even if you’re moving quickly, an smartphone gimbal will prevent bumpy shots.

-iPhone Stabilizer Options and Considerations
+Gimbal Options and Considerations